ProducerMatt/sicp-psets-mirror/README.md

-# Mirror of SICP problem sets
+# Mirror of SICP resources

+This repo contains a mirror of the SICP problem sets.
+It also contains the texinfo, html5 and pdf versions, at `srv/{sicp.info.gz,html5/index.xhtml,sicp.pdf}` respectively.

 The website's contents can be found in `srv/`.
 Point any webserver at it to serve the contents.